Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Some situations that cause ear barotrauma may also damage the lungs and sinuses.
 These might cause additional symptoms, like pain of the face or shortness of breath.

 The symptoms of ear barotrauma may look like other medical conditions or problems.
-Always consult your health care provider for more information.
+Always see your healthcare provider for more information.

-Your health care provider can diagnose ear barotrauma with a medical history and physical exam.
-This may include an examination of the ear, as well as hearing and balance tests.
+Your healthcare provider can diagnose ear barotrauma with a medical history and physical exam.
+This may include an exam of the ear, as well as hearing and balance tests.
 Your doctor can only make this diagnosis if you recently experienced changes in external pressure, like from a recent scuba dive or an airplane flight.
-Your primary health care provider might first diagnose you and then refer you to an ear, nose, and throat doctor (otolaryngologist) for treatment.
+Your primary healthcare provider might first diagnose you and then refer you to an ear, nose, and throat doctor (otolaryngologist) for treatment.